 Madison is a great place to meander around in search of amazing street murals.
 The best ones, in my opinion, capture a sense of place and highlight the uniqueness of Madison.
 Here are just a few of my favorite Madison, Wisconsin Instagram-worthy street art photo spots:

 The colorful geometric pattern on the façade of Madison’s new live performance venue is a perfect backdrop for photos.
-I used it in a series of photos I took for my collaboration with online CBD boutique, LivWave.
+I used it in a series of photos I took for my collaboration with the online CBD boutique, LivWave.

 Train of Thought Mural – S Paterson and E Main